Hny0305Lin/fork_orangemix/README.md

 Features: Midpoint of artistic and kawaii. the model has been tuned to combine realistic textures, a artistic style that also feels like an oil colour style, and a cute anime-style face.
 Can be used to create a wide range of illustrations.

+### AOM3A1B

+AOM3A1B added.
+This was a merge where I mistakenly 'Add Difference' in the AOM3A3 recipe and 'Add Sum'.
+It was an unintended merge, but we share it because the illustrations produced are consistently good results.
+In my review, this is an illustration style somewhere between AOM3A1 and A3.

 ### MORE
 In addition, these U-Net Blocks Weight Merge models take numerous steps but are carefully merged to ensure that mutual content is not overwritten.